 In less than three days, I will be departing for Peru.
-The program I am participating in, which will travel to four major Peruvian cities over the course of thirteen days, is entitled: H2P Passport: Indigenous Ways in Peru from Colonial to Modern Times.
-H2P stands for “Honors Humanities Project,” a three-semester sequence of honors courses that I have been involved with since the inception of my University of Arkansas academic career.
+The program I am participating in, which will travel to four major Peruvian cities over the course of thirteen days, is entitled: Honors Passport: Indigenous Ways in Peru from Colonial to Modern Times.
+Honors Passport is an “Honors Humanities Project,” a three-semester sequence of honors courses that I have been involved with since the inception of my University of Arkansas academic career.

 While in Peru, I will explore a variety of landscapes and ruins, participate in daily class discussions, read source documents relevant to the sites we will be seeing, and of course, blog about my experience on a semi-regular basis.